JanC03/JPGChat-TryHackMe/README.md

 <h2>What This Means for Your Business</h2>

-AI writes functional code.
-It does not write secure code.
+AI writes functional code, but it does not write secure code.
-When a developer uses tools like ChatGPT or Copilot to build a feature quickly, the code often works perfectly—but contains mistakes that a human reviewer would catch.
+When a developer uses tools like ChatGPT or Copilot to build a feature quickly, the code often works perfectly, but contains mistakes that a human reviewer would catch.
 The vulnerability exploited here is a textbook example of what AI assistants consistently get wrong.
 <br />
 <br />
-Every internet-facing service is a front door.
-This was just a chatbot.
-It wasn't the payment system or the admin panel.
-But any service accessible from the internet is an attack surface.
-A single vulnerable feature on your website can be the entry point for a full compromise.
+This was just a chatbot I exploited, not the payment system or the admin panel.
+Any service accessible from the internet is an attack surface, meaning a single vulnerable feature on your website can be the entry point for a full compromise.
 <br />
 <br />
 One small mistake can give an attacker everything.